-Indomethacin — A review of data from three randomized cerclage trials found that indomethacin therapy for asymptomatic women with a short cervix (<25 mm) at 14 to 27 weeks who did not receive a cerclage did not reduce the risk of spontaneous preterm birth <35 weeks, but appeared to reduce the risk of preterm birth <24 weeks .
-Further research including larger numbers and a randomized trial design is necessary to further clarify the effectiveness, as well as the risks, of this therapy.
+Indomethacin — A review of data from three randomized cerclage trials found that indomethacin therapy for asymptomatic women with a short cervix (≤25 mm) at 14 to 27 weeks who did not receive a cerclage did not reduce spontaneous preterm births <35 weeks, but appeared to reduce preterm births <24 weeks .
+Further research including a larger number of pregnancies and a randomized trial design is necessary to further clarify the effectiveness, as well as the risks, of this therapy.

-Antibiotics — There is insufficient evidence to recommend antibiotics for women with cervical insufficiency, based on poor obstetrical history, short TVU cervical length, or dilated cervix on physical exam.
+Antibiotics — There is insufficient evidence to recommend antibiotics for women with cervical insufficiency, based on poor obstetrical history, short transvaginal ultrasound (TVU) cervical length, or dilated cervix on physical examination.

 ●Cervical insufficiency describes a presumed physical weakness of cervical tissue that causes or contributes to the early delivery of an otherwise healthy pregnancy, usually in the second trimester.
 (See 'Introduction' above.)

 ●Cervical insufficiency may be congenital or acquired.
-Women at risk include those with a history of cervical trauma (eg, dilation and curettage, dilation and evacuation), collagen disorders, or congenital anomalies of the uterus/cervix.
-(See 'Cervical risk factors' above.)
+Women at risk include those with a history of cervical trauma, collagen disorders, or congenital anomalies of the uterus/cervix.
+(See 'Risk factors' above.)

 ●The diagnosis of cervical insufficiency is either based on historic factors or on a combination of historic factors and transvaginal ultrasound (TVU) measurement of cervical length.
 (See 'Diagnosis' above.)